 I usually go to Booking first, for hotels and the for the cheapest deals.
 You can filter the results for the best ratings, distance from the main spots (ie: the beach, the city centre), and price range, and there’s plenty of really good options to choose from.

-However, if I’m staying someplace a little longer, Airbnb is my preferred choice.
+However, if I’m staying someplace a little longer, Vrbo is my preferred choice.
 Listings range from studios to apartments, guesthouses to homes, castles to villas.
 It gives you the freedom to live like a local, for a more authentic travel experience.

 Booking.com – perfect for budget accommodation and free cancellation listings

 Vrbo – for authentic travel experiences, Vrbo is the world’s leading marketplace for vacation rentals on a budget

 Hotels – a world leader in accommodation with excellent deals